-In the summer before third grade, my life changed.
-We moved to a small town far from Dayton.
+In the summer before third grade, we moved to a small town far from Dayton.
 The ramshackle house we rented was across the street from the public library.
 With its pink-marble columns, the library seemed to exist in another world.
 I began spending all of my free time there.
-It was a treasure chamber of discovery!
-Its books opened the entire world and transported me out of my woebegone day-to-day existence.

 My frequent visits to the library became an issue for the librarians.
 The head librarian considered me a pest and nuisance.
 Many library staff were territorial and made it clear that I was an unwelcome guest.
 They were unforgiving of my bad habits.
 I would leave stacks of books scattered anywhere I happened to be.
 Also, even though I was only allowed to check out two books at a time, I was plagued by fines for overdue books.
 Because I didn’t have the money to pay the modest fines, I spent even more time in the library.

 I read through the children’s collection and then the young adult’s section.
 In the back of the library stood the fascinating and mysterious stacks of books for grownups.
 I was irresistibly drawn to the siren song of those books.
 I had to have the secret information they contained!